Arizona Public Service Company, Salt River Project, time of use rates and radiant barrier

 TOU rates allow you to reduce your electric bill by offering less expensive electricity during low usage or "off peak" hours.
 During this time, the power is less than half of what you are paying now.
 The more you use off peak, the more you save.

-How will my save if my A/C runs during the day?
+How will I save if my A/C runs during the day?

-This where our patented RBS Chip really shine (click here for info).
 By sub cooling your home (setting temp at 72-74 degrees or as cold as you can stand it), at night during less expensive off peak times, you can shift most of your air conditioning needs to off peak periods.
-The RBS Chip keeps the heat from entering your home during the day.
-In short, you will be cooling your home for less than half of what you are paying now.

 What about the lights?
 Television?
 Computers?

-Just use your lights as usual although you may wish to view the selection of compact flourescents light bulbs at Home Depot.
+Just use your lights as usual although you may wish to view the selection of compact flourescent light bulbs at Home Depot.
 Or consider a Tubular skylight.
-Still, the biggest users of energy in your home are the Heat Pump, Water Heater and Clothes Dryer.
+Still, the biggest users of energy in your home are the Heat Pump(AC), Water Heater and Clothes Dryer.

 Second energy tip: Rather than run the dishwasher when the dishes are dirty, wait until 9pm and let it run at night.
 Dishwashers have a heating element which uses a fair amount of electricity.
 Just get in the habit of using more energy off peak and you will see a significant reduction in your electric bill.